 Typically, 35mm and 50mm lenses are crazy sharp.
 Honestly, you’ll be blown away by either if you are currently using a zoom or kit lens.

 4. 50mm or 35mm – Price

 Typically, 50mm lenses are cheaper than 35mm lenses.
 While a 35mm lens is reasonably affordable, 50mm lenses are photography’s biggest bargain.
 So, if you can’t decide between a 35mm and 50mm lens, it will cost you much less to try a 50mm first.

 5. 50mm vs 35mm – Size and Weight

 50mm lenses tend to be smaller than affordable 35mm lenses.
 However, premium 50mm lenses tend to outweigh expensive 35mm lenses.

 For everyday use, I prefer a 50mm.
-While 50mm lenses are not quite as flexible when shooting more expansive scenes, I find them good enough most of the time.
+While 50mm lenses are not quite as flexible when shooting more expansive scenes, I usually find them good enough.
 On the other hand, the 50mm lens is vastly better than a 35mm lens for photographing people.
 It is so good that I have used a cheap 50mm lens on paid photoshoots.